KraToSza1/whats-4-dinner/README.md

 Open the Vite URL (e.g. http://localhost:5173).

-## Serverless proxy (production-safe API)
+## Serverless API

-This repo includes Vercel serverless functions under `api/` that proxy Spoonacular and add a simple TTL cache.
-Your API key never touches the browser.
+This repo includes Vercel serverless functions under `api/` for payment processing and other server-side operations.

-Endpoints:

-- `GET /api/spoonacular/search?q=&includeIngredients=&diet=&intolerances=&number=&maxReadyTime=`
-- `GET /api/spoonacular/info?id=123`

-Environment variables (Vercel → Project Settings → Environment Variables):

-- `SPOONACULAR_KEY`: your Spoonacular API key
-- `CACHE_TTL_MS` (optional): cache TTL in ms, default 21600000 (6h)

 ## Deploy to Vercel